-The Girl Scouts Are Lying To You: Different Girl Scout Districts Very Much Serve Different Cookies.
+The Girl Scouts Are Lying To You: Despite Their Spiels To The Contrary, Different Girl Scout Districts Very Much Serve Different Cookies.

 By now, you’ve surely noticed that certain Girl Scout cookie names are different (Caramel deLites® vs. Samoas®, Peanut Butter Patties® vs. Tagalongs®, Shortbread vs. Trefoils®, Peanut Butter Sandwich vs. Do-si-dos®) depending on where you get them.
 Perhaps you even know the reasoning behind all of this, which boils down to the fact that the cookies come from two different bakeries (ABC Bakers and Little Brownie Bakers).
 If so, you’ve also heard the argument that, even though there are two different bakeries out there, the cookies are the same.